myersm0/bash-productivity/README.md

 # look ahead three levels deep but show only directories that contain txt files
 goahead -d 3 -c "\.txt$"

-# out of the 100 most recently visited directories,
+# out of the 100 most recently visited directories (by default),
 # show only the ones that have your current working directory as a prefix
-cdr 100 -p
+cdr -p

-# out of the 100 most recently visited directories,
+# out of the 100 most recently visited directories (by default),
 # show only the ones that match a provided regex pattern
+cdr -r "my_regex"

+#  as above, but show up to 50 results instead of just 15 by default
-cdr 100 -r "my_regex"
+cdr -r "my_regex" -n 50
 ```